uchennamichael/voltFi/README.md

 - **Price Oracle:**
   The contract maintains a price feed for assets (e.g., STX) to calculate collateral values and LTV ratios.

+- **Admin Controls:**
+  Admin can pause/unpause the contract, manage oracles, and forcibly clear undercollateralized positions.

+- **Protocol Monitoring & Read-Only Queries:**
+  Users and frontends can query protocol state, user balances, positions, health factors, and more.

 ---

 ## Key Concepts